rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 Reading TAPL will be a big eye opener for many developers.
 The good news is that types dramatically increase programming efficiency so learning them is a good investment.
 This section of the post will be a little more TAPL-ish with some more advanced CS.
-The topics I am about to present are IMO very practically useful and I will try my best to present them in a digestible way.
+The topics I am about to present are IMO very useful and I will try my best to present them in a digestible way.

 [^1]: Apparently, software developers want to have some life outside of programming.
 Who would expect that? ;)